dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 To use our [DNS hosting service](/articles/dns-hosting), the domain should resolve with DNSimple.

-You can check domain resolution status using [Is It DNSimple?](http://isitdnsimple.com/).
-Resolution status is also displayed on the domain page in your DNSimple account.
+You can check the domain resolution status using [Is It DNSimple?](http://isitdnsimple.com/).
+The resolution status is also displayed on the domain page in your DNSimple account.

-This is a checklist of common issues to help you if domain is not resolving correctly.
+This is a checklist of common issues to help you if a domain is not resolving correctly.

 ## Name server propagation delay